 — Belgrave Agency (@BelgraveAgency) December 14, 2016

-The downsides of permissive parenting is that the child can sometimes not have a clear understanding or right and wrong.
+The downsides of permissive parenting are that the child can sometimes not have a clear understanding of right and wrong.
 They may also use inappropriate language at school they learned from their parent.